How does naloxone work in an overdose?

 Names of brand name products available in the U.S. that contain naloxone as a single agent for opioid overdose include:

-- Narcan Nasal Spray (naloxone nasal spray)
+- Narcan Nasal Spray (naloxone hydrochloride) nasal spray - 4 mg per spray

 What happens if I give naloxone to someone who doesn’t need it?